auroraji2906/Ego4D_EpisodicMemory_Group19/README.md

 - `EXTENSION2/`
   Contains all the necessary files to execute the notebook of the Extension in the directory STEP5_EXTENSION_LLaVA/.

+- `runs/`
+  Contains TensorBoard logs for the training runs of VSLBase and VSLNet models.
+In particular:
+  - `runs/VSLNet/` - stores the runs produced by the notebooks: VSLNet_EgoVLP_and_modified.ipynb and VSLNet_Omnivore_and_modified.ipynb
+  - `runs/VSLBase/` - stores the runs produced by the notebooks: VSLBase_EgoVLP.ipynb and VSLBase_Omnivore.ipynb

 ## Notebooks

 Following are all you need to successfully execute the notebooks: